Wellbeing Support at ASHS

 The Wellbeing team (counsellors) provide a private and confidential service for all students.
 Students may self-refer, be referred by teachers, SLT’s, or parents.

-Request or Book a Counselling appointment via this link or pop down to Student Services and see Andrea
+Request or Book a Counselling appointment via this link or pop down to Wellbeing Centre and see Andrea

 *Albany Senior High School account is required to access the form.